NorfairKing/sydtest/README.md

 To see if a test suite may be flaky, you can run it multiple times (with different, but still deterministic, randomness for each run) to diagnose the flakiness.
 You can use `--iterations 10` to run a test suite up to 10 times, or `--continuous` to run it over and over until failure.

+### Automatic flakiness diagnostics

+Whenever a test fails, Sydtest will rerun it to see if it is flaky.
+A test will be considered flaky if the test passed at least once, but will still be considered "failing".

+TODO example output

 ### Flakiness combinators to practically deal with flakiness

 You can declare that some tests are potentially flaky like so: